 We may not always be able to live like Jo or to love like Jo, but we can all help in some way to strive towards the better world she believed in.

 Brendan Cox has written a memoir about Jo and the year since her death.
-It will be released on 13th June 2017 and available for purchase in all good booksellers including here.
+It was released on 13th June 2017 and is available for purchase in all good booksellers including here.
 All Brendan Cox's royalties will go to the Jo Cox Foundation.